Anthony Lynn: Denver Broncos

-Upon retiring in 2000, Lynn joined the Denver coaching staff as an offensive assistant and special teams coach.
+Upon retiring from playing football in 2000, Lynn joined the Denver Broncos coaching staff as an offensive assistant and assistant special teams coach, a role he held from 2000-2002.

 Jacksonville Jaguars

 Lynn then joined the Jacksonville Jaguars as the running backs coach (2003–2004).
 He left Jacksonville after being switched to special teams coach following a coaching staff shakeup by head coach Jack Del Rio in 2005.